-Email marketing list growth is getting harder with GDPR consent and new ePrivacy regulation.
+Email marketing list growth is getting harder with GDPR consent and forthcoming ePrivacy regulation.
 But all is not lost, research points the way to getting the best of all worlds.
-Using the right method both GDPR compliance and continued strong email list growth are possible, as the test results and GDPR opt-in examples below show.
+Using the right method both GDPR consent compliance and continued strong email list growth are possible, as the test results and GDPR consent examples below show.

-Article 4(11) of GDPR sets a high bar for consent.
+Article 4(11) of GDPR sets a high bar for opt-in consent.
 Specifically, it states:

 any freely given, specific, informed and unambiguous indication of his or her wishes by which the data subject, either by a statement or by a clear affirmative action, signifies agreement to personal data relating to them being processed;